Eight ideas for making the most of Oxford

 5) Go punting on the river Cherwell

-When I think of Oxford I think of beautiful architecture and cruising down the river in a punt.
+When many of us think of Oxford, we think of beautiful architecture and cruising down the river in a punt.
 Take the opportunity to try punting, and spend an hour or an afternoon relaxing whilst seeing Oxford from the river.
 You won’t forget the experience!

 6) Visit Modern Art Oxford